 When you think of Corfu, you probably picture sun, sand and buzzing nightlife.
-But if you’re considering investing in property, you’ll need to think about life outside of the summer season.
-In this article, we’ll show you what life could be like as a full-time Corfu resident.
+But if you’re considering investing in property, you’ll need to think about life outside the summer season.
+In this article we’ll show you what life could be like as a full-time Corfu resident.

 Corfu’s climate is appealing, with mild winters that maintain the island’s lush emerald green look.
 The summer tends to be pretty hot, but there are gentle breezes that make peak times bearable.
 Due to the island’s size, you’re never too far from the sea.
 Even the most remote villages are only an hour away from the airport or Corfu Town.
 Plus, the island has a good road infrastructure, apart from a few rogue potholes.

-If you’re after some luxury, check out Corfu’s north-east coast.
+If you’re after some luxury, check out Corfu’s northeast coast.
 Areas like Agni, Barbati, Kalami and San Stefano are popular with international investors.
 But due to the lower property prices (thanks to the global financial crisis), other parts of the island are becoming appealing investment sites, too.
 They offer stunning scenery and potential for lucrative rental yields and property appreciation.
-A 3-5 bedroom villa right by the sea can go for €650,000 up to €8.7 million.
+A 3-5 bedroom villa right by the sea can go for anything between €650,000 and €8.7 million.

 If your budget’s tighter, there are plenty of traditional family houses on the market all over the island.
 Village houses have lots of character, ooze charm and tend to be the cheapest option.
 But what you gain in character, you might have to sacrifice in space – village houses can be a lot smaller with minimal outdoor space and limited parking.
 Depending on size, a three-bedroom village house starts from around €100,000.